Moderne Trigrep

 Further reading

-Since Moderne Trigrep uses Sourcegraph-compatible query syntax and Comby-style structural patterns, documentation for those tools applies directly here:
+Since Moderne Trigrep supports both Sourcegraph and Zoekt query syntax as well as Comby-style structural patterns, documentation for those tools applies directly here:

-- Sourcegraph query syntax covers the full query language including boolean operators, filters, and regex patterns.
+- Sourcegraph query syntax covers the full Sourcegraph query language including boolean operators, filters, and regex patterns.
+This is the default syntax for

 - How Trigram Indexing Works by Russ Cox explains the theory behind trigram indexes.